Can Mikey Do For You?

-You can read about Gogorron and 40 other hot springs in Mexico in my book subtly displayed on this page.
-The story in my book is old, as I have been going to and soaking in, these hot springs for more than twenty years.
+I have been going to and soaking in, these hot springs for more than forty years.

-An easily accessible Mexico hot spring (balneario) from the Texas border is Gogorron Balneario, 45 minutes south of the city of San Luis Potosí.
+An easily accessible Mexico hot spring (balneario) from the Texas border is Gogorron Balneario, 45 minutes south of the city of San Luis Potosi.
 The mineral water at Gogorron is particularly good for psoriasis and arthritis.
 One friend even experienced relief from years of insomnia.
-Included in the price of the room at Gogorron (about $60-$80 double) are 3 buffet-style meals (there are more choices on weekends).
+Included in the price of the room at Gogorron are 3 buffet-style meals (there are more choices on weekends).
 It is not cheap, but the rack rate is reasonable for what you get.
 They do not negotiate and they are not keen on pets (except at the RV park).